 - Disappointing ongoing rewards.
 While cardholders do earn 3 miles per dollar spent with the airline, the earning rate for any purchases outside the airline is only 1 mile per dollar spent.

 - Requires a prime credit score.
 For the best approval odds, you’ll need a good to excellent credit score.

 A deeper look into the current card offer

 - Rewards rate: Earn 3 miles per dollar spent with Alaska Airlines and 1 mile per dollar on all other purchases

-- Welcome offer: Buy one ticket, get one for just the taxes and fees ($0 fare plus taxes and fees from $22) and receive 40,000 bonus miles with this offer.
-To qualify, make $3,000 or more in purchases within the first 90 days of opening your account.
+- Welcome offer: 50,000 bonus miles plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) after you spend $2,000 or more within the first 90 days of opening your account.

 - Annual fee: $75